LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 ***
 ##  `vars`
 This method allows you to name your variables.
 This will make the process of modifying the YAML file easier.
-You can use these variables in the YAML file as ${your_variable_name}.
+You can use these variables in the YAML file as &#36;&lbrace;your_variable_name&rbrace;.
 Below example shows how to use vars keyword and how to use the variables define under it at other places in yaml.

 ```bash